fh9g12/WT_control/OHBControl/README.md

 This project allows remote control of the 7x5 tunnel's overhead balance (OHB) from a local network.
 Two files are needed for this:
 - A *Python* script `OHBControlServer.py` runs on the balance computer and takes control of the mouse and keyboard to interface with the balance GUI.
-- A *MATLAB* class `OHBControl.m` is used by the user on his personal computer and handles all communications over the local network.
+- A *MATLAB* class `OHBControl.m` is used by the user on his personal computer and handles all communications over the local network. (this is in the folder "..\tbx\+wt\")

 ***DISCLAIMER: Any updates or changes to the balance control software through the manufacturer may cause unexpected behaviour of the script.
 Supervise the balance computer at all times!***